 STEP FOUR: Enable cross-locale leverage in your Linguistic Package

-The Linguistic Package used by your Project is where you can enable cross-locale leverage, so translations from the parent locale can be reused for child locale.
+The Linguistic Package used by your Project is where you can enable cross-locale leverage, so translations from the primary locale can be reused for secondary locale.

 Follow these steps to learn how to Enable Cross-Locale Leverage.